Aamir-shakil/BookNest/README.md

 - 🔐 Secure development practices (XSS protection, prepared statements)

 ## Making a user an admin
--Log into your MySQL database.
+- Log into your MySQL database.
--Find the user's record in the users table.
+- Find the user's record in the users table.
--Set the is_admin field to 1 for that user.
+- Set the is_admin field to 1 for that user.
-UPDATE users SET is_admin = 1 WHERE email = 'user@example.com';
+- UPDATE users SET is_admin = 1 WHERE email = 'user@example.com';
-the above code will will grant access to the /admin panel on next login.
+- The above code will will grant access to the /admin panel on next login.